 I wanted to start my pictured recount of Japan with a short story, a story about how I was parted from my wallet in a bustling city of over 13 million inhabitants.
-If you’ve never been to Tokyo imagine a city that resembles an ever-moving, oozing anthill of people streaming through subway tubes, tight ticket turnstiles, streets, constricted alleys and huge blocks of people waiting to cross streets like large armies lined up for battle.
+If you’ve never been to Tokyo imagine a city that resembles an ever-moving, oozing anthill of people streaming through subway tubes, tight ticket turnstiles, streets, constricted alleys and huge blocks of people waiting to cross roads like large armies lined up for battle.
 It seemed this way at any time of the day, the same flow of people bound for their destination — well except for rush hour where that flow probably increased twofold.
-Even with the sheer number of people traversing the city each day there’s no bumping, pushing or yelling.
+Even with the sheer number of people traversing the city each day, there’s no bumping, pushing or yelling.
 It’s ordered, calm, and polite.

 We arrived at our subway stop, Suidobashi Station, late in the night.
 We stepped off the subway car and into the flow of people up and out to the top floor, out the turnstiles and behold!
 Even at the ungodly hour we were returning home the station was just as packed, but I spotted a humble man in a rickety food cart serving hot soup to those returning home too late to enjoy dinner at the table.
 I saw this man and immediately had the impulse to take his photo as he worked his craft.
-I wanted to seize the rare opportunity to take his photo without anyone else in the frame, and quickly yanked out my phone to capture the moment.
+I wanted to seize the rare opportunity to take his picture without anyone else in the frame, and quickly yanked out my phone to capture the moment.

-I know losing your wallet isn’t the worst thing that could happen but this is just one story of many where the people of Japan amazed me, their kindness and attention is unparalleled.
-I wish I could thank that person who returned the wallet, but really I know they are already happy they did something for someone else.
-I truly believe everyone in Japan acts like they themselves would want to be treated.
+I know losing your wallet isn’t the worst thing that could happen, but this is just one story of many where the people of Japan amazed me, their kindness and attention is unparalleled.
+I wish I could thank that person who returned the wallet, but I know they are already happy they did something for someone else.
+I truly believe everyone in Japan acts like they would want to be treated.
 Something I think is missing from many places on this Earth.
 Even the subway official was genuinely happy I was reunited with my wallet.

-Traveling Japan, something I’ve wanted to do since I can remember, has given me a short but meaningful glimpse into a country and culture I’ve been enchanted with since childhood.
-My personality resonates with the ordered, passionate people there, their work ethic, desire for quality food and appreciation for attention to detail — their entire ethos, really.
+Traveling Japan, something I’ve wanted to do since I can remember has given me a short but meaningful glimpse into a country and culture I’ve been enchanted with since childhood.
+My personality resonates with the ordered, passionate people there, their work ethic, desire for quality food and appreciation for attention to detail — their entire ethos.
 I hope the photos below (which only barely scratch the surface) give you a sense of the place and I hope you head there one day, it’s an incredible experience.

 We did a short day-trip out to Mount Kōya, a Buddhist headquarters with many temples, hiking paths and sights to see.
 We spent the good part of a day hiking around there exploring each temple and watching many of the monks perform their daily duties.
 A very quiet and humbling place.

 Kyoto has so many sights to see it’s pretty much impossible to see them all in a week.
-We selected a few and even did the several hour hike to the top of Fushimi Inari-taisha (seen above and below).
-If you have a spare afternoon I highly recommend the hike.
+We selected a few and even did the several-hour hike to the top of Fushimi Inari-taisha (seen above and below).
+If you have a spare afternoon, I highly recommend the walk.
 Head there really early and if it’s lightly raining it’s even better.A stop in at % Arabica, a stylish little coffee shop in Arashiyama on the Katsura river.
 Their beautiful Slayer espresso machine and kind staff served us some much needed iced coffee in the afternoon heat.My wife found a small teahouse, Chocolat Organic Tea House, for us to visit that was a journey from our hotel all of its own.
 The place was small, cozy and you could tell a local favorite.
 The owner is a Japanese chef and his wife, a Canadian woman that was so kind it’s hard to convey it through words.
 Her personality was calm, genuine and caring.
 We all talked for several hours over their delicious matcha and chocolate.
 She even left her place of business in the middle of the day to give us a ride to the subway station so we could get home without burden.Above is a photo of me helping some local high school students complete one of their exams.
-The student in the middle had to ask me a series of questions in spoken English, write my answers down and then at the end perform an “exchange of Yen”.
+The student in the middle had to ask me a series of questions in spoken English, write my answers down and then at the end perform an “exchange of Yen.”

 The people of Japan seem so deeply rooted in tradition yet move at a breakneck pace towards everything new.
-There’s an adherence to old techniques, a respect for hard work and the pursuit of mastery, yet a desire for new gadgets and ever-evolving visions of the future.
-I could have easily spent an entire month traveling throughout the country, it’s a beautiful place with wonderful people.
+There’s adherence to old techniques, a respect for hard work and the pursuit of mastery, yet a desire for new gadgets and ever-evolving visions of the future.
+I could have easily spent an entire month traveling throughout the country; it’s a beautiful place with wonderful people.